How Nexon is expanding its PC online games to mobile

 Mahoney: Absolutely.
 It explodes our total addressable market, in a good sense.
 It’s a lot bigger.
 What we realized was that casual games and story-driven games, offline experiences, are not where we bring a lot to the table.
 Other companies do that much better than we do.
 We do one thing.
 That was the realization, and so we decided — we have some of the biggest and best franchises in the entire entertainment industry.
 Let’s focus on what we’re good at, focus on our own IP for the most part, and focus on some other areas that bring that to a broad user base in a compelling way.
 If we do that well, we’ll have a terrific future.
 We don’t have to do everything else.

-GamesBeat: I was curious about how big a mix there is in Asia for you as far as PC gaming cafe customers versus the ones playing in their homes.
+GamesBeat: I was curious about how big a mix there is in Asia for you as far as PC gaming café customers versus the ones playing in their homes.
 One is affected by the pandemic and one is not.
 How does that look as far as where it is in that disruption cycle?

 Mahoney: We’ll see how it plays out from here.
-Clearly we’ve been in the PC cafe businesses — it’s not what it was before COVID.
+Clearly we’ve been in the PC café businesses — it’s not what it was before COVID.
 It depends a bit on what region you talk about, but basically it’s tough times these days.
 Having said that, our business is still up significantly year over year in a place like Korea, which is the home of the PC cafes.
 It’s not just on mobile that that’s happening.
 It’s also on PC.

 GamesBeat: Having taken a closer look at what you report, it’s a little more transparent than the way U.S. companies have to report now.
 The GAAP and non-GAAP are very hard to figure out now for U.S. companies.
 There seems to be a good post to be written on why the accounting industry has not served the game industry that well in the U.S. You get a great deal of confusion when earnings come out.